-The £2.698 million in the table relates to a loan to our newly formed wholly owned company, North Downs Housing Limited.
-The company started trading during March 2017, so the fair value has been calculated using the value of the loans made to the company plus accrued interest on the loan.
+The £4.619 million in the table relates to a loan to our wholly owned company, North Downs Housing Limited.
+The fair value has been calculated using the value of the loans made to the company plus accrued interest on the loan.